Setup Blog with GitHub Actions

 1.1 Restoring Timestamps with GitHub Actions

-This fetches the complete Git history so the action can determine modification times correctly.
+This fetches the complete Git history so the script can determine modification times correctly.

 It is possible to run the full LaTeX to HTML compilation process directly on GitHub, without needing to generate files locally.